mrdominguez/parallel-ssh-scp/README.md

 - The actual password string (**not recommended**).
 - A file containing the password.

 The password value is optional.
-If not provided, there is a prompt for one, and if not set, the password will be undefined.
+If not provided, there will be a prompt for one, and if not set, the password will be undefined.

 ## Usage